garrettmflynn/webnwb/README.md

 ## Derivative Packages
 - [hdf5-io](https://github.com/garrettmflynn/hdf5-io): Load HDF5 files as JavaScript objects using [h5wasm].
-- [apify](./src/apify/index.ts): A way to generate APIs from simple specification languages (e.g. the NWB Schema)
+- [apify](./packages/apify/index.ts): A way to generate APIs from simple specification languages (e.g. the NWB Schema)
     - [esconform](https://github.com/garrettmflynn/esconform): A generic library for enforcing schema properties
-- [dandi](./src/dandi/index.ts): A basic API for making calls to the DANDI REST API.
+- [dandi](./packages/dandi/index.ts): A basic API for making calls to the DANDI REST API.
+- [nwb-inspector](./packages/nwbinspector/README.md): A port of the original NWB Inspector for the browser

 ## Known Issues
 1. `.specloc` is not rewritten as an object reference